 At that time, McLaren Vale wineries made heavy, dry table wines in the style required by the bulk wine merchants and exporters of the 19th century.
 By the turn of the 20th century, there was a shift towards making fortified wines.

-Between 1920 and 1930, exports trebled and finally, after World War II, local sales increased.
-In the 1950s, several McLaren Vale wineries began bottling small parcels of selected wines and established cellar door tastings and sales.
-It was not until the 1970s that table wine grew in popularity and within the same decade, over 25 new wineries were established in the region which specialised in the production of distinctive Shiraz, Cabernet and Grenache.
+Exports trebled between 1920 and 1930; after World War II, local sales increased.
+In the 1950s, several McLaren Vale wineries began bottling small parcels of selected wines and established cellar-door tastings and sales.
+It was not until the 1970s that table wine grew in popularity.
+Within the same decade, over 25 new wineries were established in the region, specialising in the production of distinctive Shiraz, Cabernet Sauvignon and Grenache.

 Today, McLaren Vale is host to more than 190 producers, including 80 cellar doors.